cwchentw/lightweight-cms/content/howto/how-to-run-mdcms-on-windows.md

 ### Install Command-Line Tools

+Install [Chocolatey](https://chocolatey.org) first, which is a package manager for Windows used to install other software.

+Install PHP:

 ```shell
 > choco install php --version=7.4.20
 ```

+At time of our writing, many GNU/Linux distributions still provide PHP 7 rather than PHP 8.
+Therefore, we install PHP 7 intentionally.

+Install Composer, a package manager for PHP:

 ```shell
 > choco install composer
 ```

+Install `rsync(1)` for Windows:

 ```shell
 > choco install rsync